Barbarpotato/React-Query-Fundamental/README.md

 # Parallel Queries
 Sometimes a single component needs to call multiple API's to fetch the necessary data. to implement it in React Query we can just use multiple useQuery in a single component. but when we destructure the values return, we cannot use the value because we have the same variable conflict. to solve this, we can use appropriate alias and make us of it.
 ```
+import { useQuery, useQueryClient } from 'react-query'
+    ...a
     ...
     ...
     const { data: superheroes, isLoading: superheroesLoading } = useDataSuperheroesname(onError, onSuccess)